Rufmemory/ReWired/README.md

  generating vectors and matrices, and finally applying unit vectors and common matrix operations we get to display predefined 3d objects, along with customising the scaling, rotation, and lightning factor.

-Peters old python2 code, due to technicallities, time issues, and/or lack of involvement. according to his last contrib (2012) and the git comments, couldnt work at all.

 I have myself invested quite some time in setting up such a functional 3d-Engine, with the allready existing pygame, Vec3D methods and various documentations.